jamie-brannan/hundred-days-swift/16__instafilter/d053__notes.md

 currentFilter = CIFilter(name: "CISepiaTone")
 ```

->That creates a default Core Image context, then creates an example filter that will apply a sepia tone effect to images.
+>That creates **a default Core Image context**, then creates an example filter that will apply a sepia tone effect to images.
 It's just for now; we'll let users change it soon enough.
 >
 >To begin with, we're going to let users drag the slider up and down to add varying amounts of sepia effect to the image they select.
 >